kjkrol/gokq/README.md

 # GOKA

-*aka "Goloang kjkrol algorithms"
+*aka "Goloang kjkrol algorithms & structures"

-The library provides a collection of various algorithms.
+The library provides a collection of various algorithms and structures.

+- QuadTree

 ## Contributor Recommendations